What Are Free Radicals And How Do They Hurt Us?

 Firstly, some of the most obvious things to look out for regarding free radical damage are often also signs that the damage is already too far done to reverse completely.
 So at that point, it’s really just a matter of damage control.
 Signs can include issues like a change in skin tone or weakened skin that looks elastic and saggy.
 Free radicals can also break down collagen in the skin and even harm the physical cell membrane.
 This can cause cells to become damaged and die, leading to issues like wrinkles.

 Oxidative stress caused by free radicals has been linked to the formation of a wide variety of diseases, syndromes and health ailments.
-Examples include Parkinson’s disease and Alzheimer’s disease, gene mutations and cancers, chronic fatigue syndrome, fragile X syndrome, heart and blood vessel disorders, atherosclerosis, heart failure, heart attack and inflammatory diseases.
+Examples include Parkinson’s disease and Alzheimer’s disease, gene mutations, chronic fatigue syndrome, fragile X syndrome, heart and blood vessel disorders, atherosclerosis, heart failure, heart attack and inflammatory diseases.
 This damage generally occurs when there is an excess of free radicals in relation to the antioxidants that are meant to flush them out (treat them).

 Sources Of Free Radicals Breakdown